Documentation

 Email Digest

-The weekly email digest is the core deliverable.
-It arrives every Monday at 8:00 AM (or daily, if you've changed the frequency in Settings) and contains your ranked reorder recommendations.
+The email digest is the core deliverable.
+It arrives on your chosen schedule (daily, weekly, or monthly) at 8:00 AM in your store's timezone and contains your ranked reorder recommendations.

 When emails are sent